good-point-lab/Java-R-wrapper-lib/README.md

 Details

 The code is developed in the NetBeans IDE and tested with Tomcat server, R Rserve package, and MySql.
 For test data, the R Iris dataset is used.
 It can be loaded into the DB with one of the supplied unit tests.
-Before loading, create a table as specifyed in the SQL script.
+Before loading, create a table as specified in the SQL script.
 Also, edit the properties and log configuration files accordingly.

 License